SynBioCAD/biocad/README.md

 ## Web service

-As a Web service, ngBioCAD accepts POSTed SBOL/GenBank files and returns SVG.
+As a Web service, SynBioCAD accepts POSTed SBOL/GenBank files and returns SVG.

 First follow the local offline instructions, then run: